mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 72 Sunday May 16, 2021

+**Progress**: Integrated a landing page template.
+Looks really good.

+**Key Learning**:

+**Thoughts**: There is a finite set of problems to solve before this could be used.
+Which is really exciting.
+Implement some sort of view counts.
+Polish up UI for landing, dashboards, job board.
+URLS and messages.
+Then productionize.
+Payments can come later.

+**Note:**

+**Minutes Worked:** 90

 ### Days 67, 68, 69: Tuesday May 11 - Thursday May 13, 2021

 **Progress**: Took a bunch of time to figure out how to use slugs in url.
 Had an issue where it was working on detail views, but not in list of all pages.
 Was getting 404.
 After testing each potential source of 404 - realized that is wasn't because the slug was invalid.
 There was a url routing issue.
 Simply changing the order of urls did the trick.
 Need to read into this more to understand url priority.
 Essentially when I tried to go to list view, it was looking for the job board detail view.